 In line with recommendations from multiple governmental and health agencies limiting the number of people at gatherings, the University postponed all commencement ceremonies scheduled for spring 2020.
 Nonetheless, graduating students who complete their coursework will receive their degrees as scheduled.
-Discussions with the president, provost, and other deans continue around scheduling of postponed 2020 commencements.
+Discussions with the president, provost, and other deans continue around scheduling of postponed 2020 and 2021 commencements.
 The focus of the conversations has been to provide as much time as possible for your planning purposes and the commitment remains to provide an on-campus ceremony in Malibu to every graduating Pepperdine student.

 As a graduating student, how long can I keep my Pepperdine email?

 The University Registrar and Information Technology will extend email and WaveNet access for graduating students to 90 days after commencement ceremonies.
 Commencement dates are to be determined.
 This extension has been put in place to afford graduating students extra time to update their contact information in WaveNet.
 Students will be informed of this extension via automated email reminders when they complete their program.

 What if I have an emergency financial situation?

 Students should contact CJ Jones regarding student accounts and financial aid questions.
 Students with a financial